bushrashahid/URL-Shortener/readme.rst

 Requirements
 ************

-Mysql Database and Php (I have used Xampp)
+Mysql Database,Php And Apache (I have used Xampp)

 ************
 Installation